jaysen/pplaaf-web2/collections/_posts/2020-12-01-witness-podcast-ep1.md

 <img class="img-responsive img-post center-block" src="/assets/images/posts/witness_podcast.jpg">

-<div class="top-blockquote">Would you be willing to risk everything in order to stand up against corruption?
+<div class="">Would you be willing to risk everything in order to stand up against corruption?
 These are the stories of the men and women who have done just that.
 They are a collection of brave and courageous whistleblowers who, all over Africa, have risked assassination, unemployment and severe stress in order to call out governments and huge corporations in their wrongdoing.</div>